What Is The Factorization Of The Polynomial Below

 2. Factoring by Grouping:

 This technique is effective for polynomials with four or more terms.
-Group terms with common factors and then factor out the GCF from each group.
-Look for common factors among the resulting expressions.
+Consider this: group terms with common factors and then factor out the GCF from each group.
+Look for common factors among the resulting expressions Not complicated — just consistent.
+Practical, not theoretical..

 Example: Consider the polynomial 2xy + 2xz + 3y + 3z.
 Group the terms: (2xy + 2xz) + (3y + 3z).
 Factor out the GCF from each group: 2x(y + z) + 3(y + z).
 Now, (y + z) is a common factor, so we have (y + z)(2x + 3).